dbod/GetAndCleanFinalWork/CodeBook.md

 a clean daframe.
 The columns of this dataframe are renamed in "activity_id" and "activity_label".

-The measurements are splitted in two different places : test and train. each of them are processed to give two cleaned dataframes :
+The measurements are split in two different places : test and train. each of them are processed to give two cleaned dataframes :
 1. The features are filtered using the dataframe containing the features description
 2. The activities described in "y_test.txt" (or y_train.txt) are added to the measurements